Jews were one of four groups racially targeted for persecution in Nazi Germany and in German-controlled Europe.

 OTHER PERSECUTED GROUPS

-In addition to racially targeted victims, the Germans persecuted, incarcerated in concentration camps, and killed real and perceived political opponents of the Nazi regime inside Germany.
+The Germans persecuted, incarcerated in concentration camps, and killed real and perceived political opponents of the Nazi regime inside Germany.
 This included both Catholic and Lutheran clergy as well as persons engaged in real and perceived activities of resistance movements in German-occupied Europe.
 Some of the so-called anti-partisan operations, particularly in the occupied Soviet Union, were in effect efforts to depopulate the Soviet countryside.
 The Germans massacred hundreds of thousands, perhaps millions, of Soviet civilians in their villages.
 The vast majority of these victims had little or no connection to partisan resistance.

 The Nazi regime also targeted Jehovah's Witnesses who refused to swear an oath to the regime or perform military service.
 Approximately 3,000 Jehovah's Witnesses were incarcerated in concentration camps.
 Nearly a third of them died there.
 Another 250 were shot after being convicted by a military tribunal.
 The Nazi regime also persecuted male homosexuals, whose sexual behavior was considered an obstacle to the preservation of the German nation and an element of corruption and immorality for German society.
 Tens of thousands of homosexuals were indicted for alleged homosexual acts or behavior: some of those who could not be convicted, or who were picked up by the Gestapo (German secret state police) after serving their sentences, were imprisoned in concentration camps.
 Hundreds, possibly thousands died in the camps.